Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Transferable vs. Non-Transferable Utilities

+We start by describing the structure of CEs for transferable utilities and then compare it with the more general case of non-transferable utilities.
+We show that the standard approaches for analyzing and/or computing CEs with transferable utilities fail to generalize to non-transferable utilities; in particular we show that ascending auctions --- even when carefully modified to work for non-transferable utilities --- may take arbitrarily long time to converge.

+Consider a market $\Market=(\Buyers, \Goods, \UFun)$ with transferable utilities.
+Without loss of generality we may assume that payments(prices) are also measured in the same units as the utilities, therefore we may assume every utility function is of the form $\UFun_i^j(x)=\Val_i^j-x$, where $\Val_i^j$ can be thought of as the valuation of the buyer $i$ for good $j$.
+Then every CE of the market corresponds to a maximum weighted matching and a minimum weight covering of the bipartite graph consisting of buyers/goods in which the edge between buyer $i$ and good $j$ has weight $\Val_i^j$.
+The proof of this claim follows from the linear programming relaxation of the maximum weight matching problem and its dual as shown below.
+In the following, $\Alloc_i^j$ is the variable corresponding to the allocation of good $j$ to buyer $i$.

+The optimal assignments of the above linear program and its dual correspond to CEs as follows.
+Consider an extreme point optimal assignment of the primal and any optimal assignment for the dual.
+The extreme points of the matching polytope are integral so every $\Alloc_i^j$ is either $0$ or $1$.
+By strong duality both the primal and the dual have the same optimal value which happens to be equal to the optimal social welfare.
+By complementary slackness, if $\Alloc_i^j=1$, then the corresponding dual constraint must be tight which implies $\UVec_i = \Val_i^j-\PVec^j$.
+Similarly, complementary slackness implies that every good with a non-zero price (similarly ever buyer with a non-zero utility) should be matched in the primal.
+Finally, observe that the dual constraints ensure that the utility of any buyer from her current assignment is the maximum she can get from any good under the current prices.

+The previous argument also implies that every CE yields a welfare maximizing allocation.
+Furthermore, among all CEs (i.e., all optimal assignments of the dual program), the one with the minimum prices coincides with the outcome of the Vickrey--Clarke–-Groves (VCG) mechanism.

+A maximum weight matching can alternatively be computed using the \emph{Hungarian Method} of \citet{K56}.
+Interestingly, the Hungarian method is equivalent to the following ascending price auction proposed by \citet{DGS86} for computing the CE with the lowest prices:

 \begin{definition}[Ascending Price Auction] Set all the prices equal to $0$.
-Find a minimally over demanded subset of goods, i.e. a subset $T$ of goods such that there is a subset $S$ of the buyers who strictly prefer the goods in $T$ at the current prices and $|S| > |T|$.
-Increase the prices of goods in $T$ at the same rate until one of the buyers in $S$ becomes indifferent between a good outside of $T$ and her preferred good in $T$.
-At that point, recompute the minimally over-demanded subset and repeat this process until there is no over demanded subset of goods. \end{definition}
+Find a minimally over demanded subset of goods at the current prices, i.e., a subset $\GSubsetT$ of goods such that there is a subset $\ISubsetS$ of the buyers who strictly prefer one or more of the goods in $\GSubsetT$ to goods outside of $\GSubsetT$ at the current prices and such that $\Abs{\ISubsetS} > \Abs{\GSubsetT}$; increase the prices of goods in $\GSubsetT$ simultaneously (at a uniform rate) until one of the buyers in $\ISubsetS$ becomes indifferent between a good outside of $\GSubsetT$ and her preferred good(s) in $\GSubsetT$; at that point, recompute the minimally over-demanded subset and repeat the process until there is no over demanded subset of goods. \end{definition}